adonisjs/v6-docs/content/docs/digging_deeper/logger.md

 <dd>

 The `loggers` object is a key-value pair to configure multiple loggers.
-The key is the name of the logger and the value is the config object accepted by [pino](https://getpino.io/#/docs/api?id=options)
+The key is the name of the logger, and the value is the config object accepted by [pino](https://getpino.io/#/docs/api?id=options)

 </dd>
 </dl>